This chapter describes how Tableau Server communicates with other computers, and what you can do to make that traffic more secure.

 Even for your internal traffic, you'll have to configure browsers on each user's computer, iOS devices and other clients to support the self-signed certificate.
 Otherwise you'll have to tell your users how to deal with the ‘untrusted site’ warning that appears in the browser when they try to connect.
 Another caveat is that even if you configure clients, you'll need to do it again when the certificate expires and you need to reissue it.

 How to decide which option to use

-If your organization has an internal CA, use it.
-This enables you to enable SSL internally, while sparing your users the pesky "untrusted certificate" browser messages.
+If your organisation has an internal CA, use it.
+This enables you to enable SSL internally, while sparing your users the inconvenient ‘untrusted certificate’ browser messages.

 Obtain a certificate from a publicly trusted CA.

 If none of the first three options is available, enlist your IT department to help you with the process described for creating an internal CA.

 Get and install a public certificate for Tableau Server

 The process for obtaining a certificate is different for each CA, and cost varies by CA and level of certificate you get.
 If your organisation doesn't have an IT department, the best way to start is by searching the web using a phrase like ‘get ssl certificate’ and reading through the offerings from different CAs.

 If your organisation does have an IT department, ask them if they have a relationship with public certificate authorities and can streamline the acquisition process.